CourseReps/ECEN662-Spring2017/Students/travistag/ImageProject/Project1Report.md

 However, the "tails" of this distribution are very long.
 Fitting a normal distribution to all data points does not capture the peak around 0.014.
 This distribution is shown with the dashed red line in the figure.
-Instead, feature values greater than 0.04 were considered to be outliers in this data set and a new normal distribution was constructed (solid red line).
+Instead, feature values greater than 0.04 were considered to be outliers in this data set and a new normal distribution solid red line) was fit to the inliers.

 <img src="plots/model_distributions.png" alt="modeled pdfs" style="width: 600px;"/>

-The PDFs for H0 and H1 then having the following parameters:
+The PDFs for H0 and H1 then have the following parameters:

 |         | H0           | H1  |
 | ------------- |:-------------:| :-----:|